Credit Card Interest Calculator | Estimate Your Interest Costs

 Character Background: Sarah has a $2,500 balance and recently learned her card has a 19% annual interest rate.
 She’s curious about how much interest she’ll pay if she only makes the minimum payment.

-Multiple Decision Points: Sarah uses the calculator to see the interest for different payment periods.
+Multiple Decision Points: Sarah uses the calculator to see the interest for different monthly payment amounts.
 Before making a large purchase, she checks the additional interest cost.
 After a rate change, she re-evaluates her payment strategy.

 Result Interpretation and Outcome: The results show Sarah that making only minimum payments will cost her significantly more in interest.
 She decides to budget for higher monthly payments to reduce her interest expenses.